jordi1215/qiskit-fall-fest-2021/README.md

 ## Qiskit Implementation

 We used the Qiskit package to implement a simple quantum circuit (Stage 1) and the CHSH game protocol (Stage 2).
-The CHSH game is an well-known non-local game in quantum information.
-The Qiskit textbook has some information on it but we still had to implement the game using mainly our own code.
+The CHSH game is a well-known non-local game in quantum information.
+The Qiskit textbook has some information on it but we still had to implement the game using our own code.

 This is the CHSH game protocol: Alice does nothing to her qubit if x = 0 and she applies a <img src="https://render.githubusercontent.com/render/math?math=\frac{\pi}{4}"> counterclockwise rotation towards |1⟩ if x = 1.
 Bob applies a <img src="https://render.githubusercontent.com/render/math?math=\frac{\pi}{8}"> counterclockwise rotation towards |1⟩ if y = 0 and he applies a <img src="https://render.githubusercontent.com/render/math?math=\frac{\pi}{8}"> *clockwise* rotation towards |1⟩ if y = 1.
 Alice and Bob both measure their qubits in the {|0⟩,|1⟩} basis and output whatever they see.